The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 The level of impact to the campus is designated by four (4) "Protection Level" classifications:

-- Protection Level 0 indicates "limited" or "no" adverse impact and is information intended for public access, such as public directory information, public websites, course listings, and pre-requisites.
+- UC P1 (formerly UCB PL0) indicates "minimal" impact and is information intended for public access, such as public directory information, public websites, course listings, and pre-requisites.

-- Protection Level 1 is assigned to data with a "moderate" adverse impact to the campus.
+- UC P2 (formerly UCB PL1) is assigned to data with a "low" adverse impact to the campus.
 This level includes student records, staff, and academic personnel records, licensed software, and paid electronic subscription resources.

-- Protection Level 2 data has a "high" adverse impact to campus business and is defined by a statutory requirement to notify affected parties in the event of a breach.
+- UC P3 (formerly UCB PL2) data has a "moderate" adverse impact to campus business and is defined by a statutory requirement to notify affected parties in the event of a breach.
 Examples include:

 - Social security number